S-0482

 Enforcement Authority

-Department of Legal Affairs (Attorney General) is the sole enforcing authority for the companion chatbot (§ 501.9984), bot disclosure (§ 501.9985), and deidentified data (§ 501.9986) provisions.
-Enforcement is agency-initiated; the department may bring actions under the Florida Deceptive and Unfair Trade Practices Act (Part II, Ch.
-501).
-Sections 501.211 and 501.212 (which provide private enforcement under FDUTPA) are expressly excluded for the bot disclosure and deidentified data provisions.
-For companion chatbot violations, a private right of action exists on behalf of a minor account holder for knowing or reckless violations (§ 501.9984(5)).
-The department may grant a 45-calendar-day cure period after written notice of an alleged violation; if the violation is cured to the department's satisfaction, the department may not bring an action but may issue a letter of guidance foreclosing future cure periods.
-The 45-day cure period does not apply where the platform willfully or knowingly disregarded the account holder's age.
-For the right of publicity provisions (§ 540.08), the individual or authorized person may bring a private action.
-The department has investigative subpoena authority under § 501.9987.
+Department of Legal Affairs (Attorney General) is the sole enforcing authority for companion chatbot (§ 501.9984), bot disclosure (§ 501.9985), and deidentified data (§ 501.9986) provisions, enforced as deceptive or unfair trade practices under Part II of Chapter 501.
+For companion chatbot violations, ss.
+501.211 and 501.212 are not expressly excluded, so the general FDUTPA private right of action may apply; however, the statute states enforcement is 'solely by the department.'
+For bot disclosure and deidentified data violations, ss.
+501.211 and 501.212 are expressly excluded, eliminating private suits under FDUTPA.
+A separate private right of action exists under § 501.9984(5) for minor account holders for knowing or reckless violations of the companion chatbot section.
+The department may grant a 45-calendar-day cure period after written notice of an alleged violation, considering the number and frequency of violations, likelihood of public injury, and safety of persons or property.
+The cure period does not apply where the platform willfully or knowingly disregarded an account holder's age.
+For unauthorized use of name, image, or likeness under § 540.08, the affected individual or authorized representative may bring a private action.
+The Department of Legal Affairs also has investigative subpoena authority under § 501.9987.

 Penalties